 The first step is to realize you cannot do it all.
 It is hard to come to the realization that you are not always that super-parent you want to be.
-Nonetheless, letting your children see your weakness, your tiredness and your failures gives them hope that they – normal humans – can achieve greatness while being themselves.
+Nonetheless, letting your children see your weakness, your tiredness, and your failures gives them hope that they can achieve greatness while being themselves.
 Here are a few more tips to help set healthy boundaries.

 Sometimes life feels easier when we are busy.
 We have places to go, people to see, things to accomplish.
-Yet in all the busyness we can lose sight of ourselves, our needs and our potential.
+Yet in all the busyness we can lose sight of ourselves, our needs, and our potential.
 Take time to evaluate your commitments and choose the ones that will develop you and your family into the people you want to be.
 Huddle up together once per week to go over what’s on the docket for the coming week and talk about long-term goals or bucket lists.

 Some people have unlimited energy.
 Others can barely make it through the day.
-As someone who has been at both extremes it is important to remember to do what is healthy for you and your family.
-Do not slip into the vicious cycle of comparison.
-Be grateful for what you can do.
+As someone who has been at both extremes, it’s important to remember to do what is healthy for you and your family.
+Don’t slip into the vicious cycle of comparison—be grateful for what you can do.

-As parents we have busy schedules.
+As parents, we have busy schedules.
 Piano at three.
 Baseball at four.
 Boy scouts at five.
-The list is never ending.
-We are so dedicated to our families, friends, our kids’ schools yet we often develop skills without developing the child.
-Take time to invest more into your children, your spouse and close relationships than your activities.
+The list is never-ending.
+We are so dedicated to our families, friends, and our kids’ schools, yet we often develop skills without developing the child.
+Take time to invest more into your children, your spouse, and close relationships than your activities.
 Someday they’ll thank you.
 And your cup will be full!
 Our daily checklist is also a great option to align your sights on what needs to be done.
 Kids (and adults) love checking off their accomplishments!

-One of the best parts of creating healthy boundaries is saying yes.
-That yes should not be limited to what the parents want or what the kids want but should reflect the desires, talents, skills and growth of the whole family.
+One of the best parts of creating healthy boundaries is saying YES.
+That yes should not be limited to what the parents want or what the kids want, but should reflect the desires, talents, skills, and growth of the whole family.
 Choosing your yeses together not only shows each individual they are valued but also binds the family together bringing unity.
 Take time to listen to and incorporate every family member's ideas into your yeses.
 Grab our Activities list freebie when you subscribe to our weekly newsletter